Building the American Dictating Machine Industry

 Introduction: The Original Commercial Application for Sound Recording

-Edison wasn’t too pleased when he found out, and in 1878 he hastily invented an “improved phonograph,” which incorporated many features that were similar to the graphophone.
-The two machines, phonograph and graphophone, were offered for sale in the late 1870s as a mechanical replacement for the stenographer.
-Stenography had been used for years in business and government, and occasionally by professional writers.
+In response, Edison in 1888 hastily invented an “improved phonograph,” which incorporated many features that were similar to the graphophone.
+The two machines, phonograph and graphophone, were offered for sale in the late 1880s as mechanical replacements for the stenographer.
+Stenography had been used for decades in business and government, and by professional writers, lawyers, ministers, and others who needed a record of their speech.
 It was expensive to employ a stenographer, but justified where accuracy was important, such as in transcripts of congressional or parliamentary debates.
 Shorthand, a method of high-speed writing, was already well-established for this purpose by the middle of the 19th century.
 It allowed stenographers to write quickly enough to keep up with a conversation.
-In fact, the word “phonography” was already in use as a synonym for stenography.
+In fact, the word “phonography” had been in use as a synonym for shorthand writing at least since the 1840s.